What is the overview effect?

 Another useful concept when talking about horror is ‘spatial’ or ‘disorientation’ horror.
 There are many ways of making an audience feel uncomfortable in their seats.
 Creating an Overview Effect can make audiences feel small and untethered, and is thereby useful to storytellers working in the horror subgenres.

 That’s why you’ll quite often find The Overview Effect as a story ending.
 Moving now to the realm of picture books, this is how Jon Klassen wraps up “We Found A Hat“.
 But this time the viewer stays on the ground, looking up at the characters rather than looking down.
 These tortoises have both acted morally after making a very tough moral decision (to share a single hat between them), and with this view from the ground, they now seem almost angelic.
 However, the small size of them against the backdrop of a huge sky nonetheless works to create an Overview Effect.

-BE WARY OF CORPORATE CO-OPTING OF THIS CONCEPT
+BE WARY OF CORPORATIONS CO-OPTING THIS CONCEPT

 Australia’s Schwartz Media produces a podcast called 7am.
 Ceridwen Dovey warns us of how “The Overview Effect” has been repurposed by rich people hoping to convince the rest of us they’re doing something wonderful for humankind.

 The early era of space exploration was dominated by romantic ideas of universal connectedness.
 But the increasingly privatised nature of the space industry has obscured that vision.
 Today, Ceridwen Dovey on the new space industry entrepreneurs, and why we should be worried about what they’re planning.“The Colonisation of Space“